-The Vermillion Snapper has a streamlined body that is a vivid red color that fades to pink and then to whitish ventrally.
-Above the lateral line they have a series of short, irregular diagonal blue lines on the sides formed by spots on the scales and sometimes they have yellow streaks below the lateral line.
-All of the fins are red with the anal fin being rounded and whitish, the caudal fin has a black edge, the dorsal fin has a yellow edge and the pectoral fins are short.
-They have small heads and small mouths with short snouts and a projecting lower jaw; the orientation of the mouth and eye give the appearance that they are looking upward.
-They lack large canine teeth and a dark lateral spot.
+The Vermillion Snappers have streamlined bodies with a vivid red color that transitions to pink then to whitish ventrally.
+They have a series of short irregular diagonal blue lines on their sides above the lateral line formed by spots on their scales and sometimes have yellow streaks below their lateral line.
+Their anal fin is rounded and a pinkish red ; their caudal fin is red with a black edge; their dorsal fin is red with a yellow edge; and their pectoral fins are red and short.
+They have a small head, a small mouth, a short snout, and a projecting lower jaw; the orientation of their mouth and eyes gives the appearance that they are looking upward.
+They lack large canine teeth and are one of the few red colored snappers that lack a dark lateral spot..

-The Vermillion Snapper is found in large schools throughout the Gulf of Mexico close to the continental shelve suspended over underwater structures such as reefs, shipwrecks and oil-rigs, and over sand and gravel bottoms at depths between 600 and 1,000 feet.
+The Vermillion Snappers are found in large schools throughout the Gulf of Mexico close to the continental shelf suspended over underwater structures such as reefs, shipwrecks, and oil rigs, and over sand and gravel bottoms at depths between 600 and 1,000 feet.
 Juveniles are known to enter bays.
+They reach a maximum length of 60 cm (24 inches) and weigh up to 2.7 kg (6 pounds); however, fish measuring 30 cm (12 inch) and weighing less than 450 g (1 pound) are the normal catch.
+The current world record is 3.3 kg (7 pounds 3 ounces).
 They are non-migratory and often swim in large schools that include Atlantic Red Snappers.
-They reach a maximum length of 60 cm (24 inches) and up to 2.7 kg (6 pounds) in weight; however, 30 cm (12 inch) fish weighing less than a pound are the normal caught.
-The current world record is 7 pounds 3 ounces.
 They feed predominantly on fish, shrimp, crabs, polychaete worms, other bottom-dwelling invertebrates, as well as cephalopods, and plankton.
-The females are significantly larger than the males.
-They reproduce by pelagic eggs released to the ocean between April and September.
-They are slow growing reaching 12 to 18 inches in length in 10 years and have life spans of up to 20 years.
-The Lans Snapper is an Atlantic Ocean only species and found throughout the Gulf of Mexico being more abundant in the northern portions of the Gulf.
+Females are significantly larger than males.
+They reproduce by releasing pelagic eggs to the ocean between April and September.
+They are slow-growing reaching twelve to eighteen inches in length in ten years and have a lifespan of up to twenty years.
+They are found throughout the Gulf of Mexico being more abundant in the northern portions of the Gulf.

-The Vermillion Snapper is a quality food but less popular than Red Snapper.
-Along the United States Gulf Coast they are targeted by recreational fishermen including Party Boats.
-They are a very poor game fish due to their small size and the heavy tackle required to access the depth they reside.
-In the United States they are caught by commercial fishermen at the level of 3 million pounds (generating $2 to $4 million) per year.
-Interestingly, commercial fishermen send large amounts of bait to the bottom at significant depths and then slowly bring the bait back toward the surface which provides them access to this species.
+The Vermillion Snappers are quality food but less popular than the Red Snappers.
+Along the United States Gulf Coast they are targeted by recreational fishermen including party boats.
+They are a very poor game fish due to their small size and the heavy tackle required to access the depths where they reside.
+In the United States they are caught by commercial fishermen at the level of three million pounds annually and generate two to four million dollars in revenue.
+Interestingly, commercial fishermen send large amounts of bait to the bottom at significant depths and then slowly bring the bait back toward the surface to gain access to this species.